gkobeaga/cpsrksec/example/README.md

 Remember to append the new LD_LIBRARY_PATH to your bashrc file.

 ### Build with Libtool
-If you are modifying locally the library, probably you are not interested in installing the library system-wide every time you modify a file.
+If you want to make changes in the library code without installing the library system-wide every time you modify a file, use Libtool to compile the example.
-In that case, you can use Libtool to compile the example, and skip the make install step.
 ```sh
 libtool --mode=link gcc -o example  example.c -I../src ../build/src/libcpsrksec.la
 ```